SumithraRajendran/Ecommerce_website/README.md

 ## Features

-- User authentication and account management.
-- Browse products by category, search for specific items.
+- Browse products by category, and search for specific items.
 - Detailed product pages with images, descriptions, and reviews.
 - Add items to the shopping cart and proceed to checkout.
-- Secure payment processing.
-- Order history and tracking.
-- Seller dashboard for product management and sales tracking.

 ## Demo